-Workshops are offered on topics such as: grammar review, vocabulary development, teacher test preparation (Communication and Literacy test).

-Computer Lab

-A computer lab is available for students to conduct research, write papers, and complete other projects.
-A lab assistant is on duty only in the evenings and on weekends when classes are in session.
+Workshops are offered on topics such as: grammar review, vocabulary development, teacher test preparation (MTEL Communication and Literacy test).
+Computer Lab - A computer lab is available for students to conduct research, write papers, and complete other projects.
+A lab assistant is on duty late on weekday afternoons and evenings, and on weekends when classes are in session (see schedule posted in the lab).
 When classes are not in session, hours are limited.
 During daytime working hours Monday-Friday the lab is usually open without staff.
 Users may be asked to present their Cambridge College student ID.